Branding & Toolkits

 Keep hot food hot and cold foods cold

 - When serving foods to groups, be sure to keep hot foods hot and cold foods cold.
 Otherwise, follow the 2-hour rule.

 - Follow the two-hour rule: Foodborne illness-causing bacteria grows rapidly when food is left out at temperatures between 40 F and 140 F. Remember to refrigerate food within two hours, and within one hour if it’s a hot day (above 90 F).

 - Keep cold foods at an internal temperature of 40 F or below by keeping food on ice or refrigerated until ready to serve.

-Dividing leftovers into smaller portions and refrigerating or freezing them in shallow containers helps leftovers cool quicker than storing them in large containers.
+- Dividing leftovers into smaller portions and refrigerating or freezing them in covered shallow containers helps cool leftovers more quickly.

-Share Memorial Day food safety guidance with your followers and be sure to use the hashtag: #FoodSafe.
-Follow us on Twitter for our Memorial Day food safety Tweets and Retweet us!
+Share Thanksgiving food safety guidance with your followers and be sure to use the hashtag: #FoodSafe.
+Follow us on Twitter for our Thanksgiving food safety Tweets and Retweet us!
 Don’t forget to tag us in your tweets (@USDAFoodSafety).